 - •Purity percentage - 98%+ is considered high quality for research peptides.
 95-98% is acceptable.
 Below 95% is concerning.

-- •Method details — C18 column, UV detection at 220nm is standard.
-If the method isn't specified, the result is harder to verify.
+- •Method details - C18 column, UV detection at 220nm is standard.
+If the method is not specified, the result is harder to verify.

 - •Chromatogram - The actual HPLC trace showing the peaks.
 A clean single peak at the expected retention time is what you want.
 Multiple peaks indicate impurities.